 First, check that the shapefile contains all the correct files and is in a compressed .ZIP format.
 If these are correct, then the problem may be caused by a z-dimension in the shapefile.
 To fix this, simply remove it from the file.
 On QGIS, you can do this by saving the features again, and in the section called Geometry choosing the feature type (point, line or polygon) instead of Automatic.
 Finally, uncheck the z-dimension.

-Not to worry, for this purpose we have created the Hand-drawn layers function.
-It allows you to place features on a map and thus create a map layer (in GeoJSOn format) that you can add to your surveys.
+Not to worry, for this purpose we have created the Draw map functionality.
+It allows you to place features on a map and thus create a map layer (in GeoJSON format) that you can add to your surveys.

 Yes you can, simply define the Label key (the name of the column in the file that contains the names of the different features) in the file's settings when you upload it to Maptionnaire.